jeffh/Hydrant/README.md

 But then you need to handle error cases.
 You don't want your app to crash, so:

- - Check you don't have `[NSNull null]`
+ - Check you don't have `[NSNull null]` and/or `nil`
- - Check you have the correct type
+ - Check you have the correct type (before + after conversions)
  - Check if the key in a JSON object exists
  - Try and convert some json format into a specific object (eg - a string into an NSDate)
- - Use a default value if any of the above cases fail
+ - Possibly use a default value if any of the above cases fail
  - Do partial recovery, like excluding an object in an array of JSON objects if that one object is invalid.
+ - Provide ways to extend to your custom parsing requirements

+And that's what Hydrant aims to solve.

 Of course, if you can fully control the API you hit, this library isn't much of a big deal.
+But for developers that need to interact with APIs you don't directly control.
+Hydrant can help.

 Installation
 ============